zstrathe/zstrathe.github.io/index.md

 * Created a linear model in R to conduct statistical analysis of home pricing in Kansas City, MO, and evaluated the linear model compared to a more-complex generalized additive model (GAM) for predictive performance

+* Technologies used: R Studio, ggplot2 (R module for data visualization), mgcv (R module for GAM)

 <a href="pdf/stat705_paper.pdf">Paper</a>

 <a href="pdf/stat705_presentation.pdf">Presentation</a>